Wound Care & Limb Salvage

 - Diabetics are at very high risk for complicated foot wounds and infections.
 They should be monitored closely and have regular foot checks by a foot and ankle specialist.
 Special diabetic shoes and inserts should also be employed as an excellent way to prevent wounds.

-What starts as a small wound, can quickly become a major infection so it is important to be diligent and see the doctor when necessary.
+What starts as a small foot wound, can quickly become a major infection so it is important to be diligent and see your doctor for care when necessary.
 If you have a wound that needs to be addressed, don’t hesitate to make an appointment with our board-certified podiatrists today!
 1-855-550-FEET.